Why I Don’t Consider Myself Disabled

 The Mighty is asking the following: Can you describe the moment someone changed the way you think about a disability or disease?
 If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.

-Want to help celebrate the human spirit?
+Want to end the stigma around disability?
 Like us on Facebook.

 And sign up for what we hope will be your favorite thing to read at night.